dlartsev/howto.snippets/README.md

-# snippets
+# snippets for me

-snippets for me
+static qmake for windows